helenbatson/chronic_kidney_disease/README.md

 - Random Forest
 - Naive Bayes

+They successfully made predictions.
 The best of the six were coded as:
 ```
 clf = RandomForestClassifier(n_estimators=100)
 clf.fit(X_train, y_train)